mihailfox/proxmox-openapi/docs/spa-deployment.md

 4. If an immediate revert is not possible, re-run the Pages workflow using the "Run workflow" button and specify the earlier commit via the workflow dispatch input.

-Document the incident in the pull request or project tracker, including Lighthouse results and any remediation steps.
+Document the incident in the pull request or project tracker, referencing the matching `performance-reports` branch commit and any remediation steps.